The City of Canada Bay is committed to supporting our business community and fostering business investment in the region.

 The Place Plan was endorsed by Council on 7th April 2015 after public exhibition.

 Since then, the City of Canada Bay has been successfully working on the above outcomes.
-Keep reading to discover some of the highlights.
+The Place Plan comes to a close in June 2019.
+Watch the wrap up video below or keep reading to discover some of the highlights.

 Chiswick residents and visitors alike have enjoyed many opportunities to meet new people, learn new skills and get fitter as part of the Chiswick Connects project.